gddk/dkmcp/polygon/README.md

 ### Development Mode

-The server runs with auto-reload enabled by default, so changes to the code will automatically restart the server.
+The HTTP server runs with auto-reload enabled by default, so changes to the code will automatically restart the server.

 ### Debugging in VS Code

 To debug with breakpoints in VS Code:
-1. Set breakpoints in `server.py`
+1. Set breakpoints in `server.py` or `mcp_direct.py`
 2. Create a launch configuration in `.vscode/launch.json`:
 ```json
 {